 - Lifestyle: You can control many of your risk factors for heart disease.
 Our team will educate you about controllable risk factors and how to make lifestyle changes to reduce your risk for heart disease.
 We will help you maintain or lose weight, modify your diet to lower cholesterol and blood pressure, quit smoking, and exercise more.

 - Cardiac rehabilitation referrals: A cardiac rehabilitation program is a group of activities designed to help you recover from a cardiovascular event, such as a heart attack, or a cardiac procedure, such as bypass surgery, and make the lifestyle changes to prevent future events.
 We can evaluate you and provide a referral to a cardiac rehabilitation program.

-Co-directed by Kathleen Stergiopoulos, MD, PhD, and Noelle Mann, MD, our staff has years of training and experience in general cardiology as well as with women's cardiac issues.
+Directed by Noelle Mann, MD, our staff has years of training and experience in general cardiology as well as with women's cardiac issues.
 This enables us to provide comprehensive cardiac care for women.
 We take a collaborative approach to your care, stressing education and prevention.
 Our team is also involved in research focusing on women's heart disease.
 In addition to sharing the knowledge and insights we gain in the laboratory with our colleagues and patients, we also devote a large amount of time educating the general public about these critical issues.
 Our team includes:

 - Michelle Weisfelner Bloom, MD - Cardiology / Heart Failure.
 For appointments in Hauppauge: (631) 444-9600

 - Noelle Mann, MD, FACC - Cardiology.
 For appointments in East Setauket: (631) 444-9970.
 For appointments in Hauppauge: (631) 444-9600

 - Allison J. McLarty, MD, FACS - Cardiothoracic Surgery.
 For appointments in East Setauket: (631) 444-9970